-180 All experimental raw data is available in GitHub (DOI: 10.5281/zenodo.4479048) (Keller and Maly, 2021).
+All experimental raw data are available in GitHub (DOI: https://doi.org/10.5281/zenodo.4479048) (Keller and Maly, 2021).

-3 3 Results and Discussion
+3 Results and discussion

-To demonstrate the feasibility of low-field ODNP-enhanced 2D NMR spectroscopy we choose two small molecules: ethanol and ethyl crotonate.
-While the NMR spectrum of ethanol is relatively simple (see SI for details), our discussion will focus on the use of ethyl crotonate.
+To demonstrate the feasibility of low-field ODNP-enhanced 2D NMR spectroscopy, we choose two small molecules: ethanol and ethyl crotonate.
+While the NMR spectrum of ethanol is relatively simple (see Supplement for details), our discussion will focus on the use of ethyl crotonate.
 The NMR spectrum of ethyl crotonate is well-understood.
 The molecule has a variety of different proton sites with a large dispersion of proton chemical shifts and J-couplings, resulting in a "crowded" low-field NMR spectrum.
-The molecular structure for ethyl crotonate is given in Figure 1.
+The molecular structure for ethyl crotonate is given in Fig. 1.